 - Cutting fruit into sections

 - Cutting or breaking bread into small pieces

 - Corn off the cob

 So, can you eat cheese with braces?
 Yes.
 It is easy to eat dairy products with braces because many of them are soft – yogurt, cheese, etc. They also contain a lot of calcium.
 Dental treatments including braces require strong teeth, and calcium is proven to support healthy teeth.
-Make sure to cut cheeses that seem hard into tiny pieces if you want to chew them easily.
+Make sure to cut cheeses that seeminto tiny pieces if you want to chew them easily.